 Write your program code

 The first step is to write your program code.
 This is usually done is C. But some compilers support other languages as well.
-Find out what other people who are using the same microcontrollers are doing.
+Find out what other people who are using the same microcontroller are doing.

 Compile your code for your microcontroller